alaa-alchal/Portfolio/SQL/Deaths by cause Analysis over the years/README.md

 1. Which years had the highest mortality (number of total deaths)?
 What were the top three causes of deaths during that year?

 2. Which years had the highest mortality rate (deaths per capita)?
 What were the top three causes of deaths during that year?

-Which countries had the highest death rate in that year?
+3. Get the countries which had the highest mortality rate (deaths per capita) for each year in the last 10 years?

 # Question 1 Answer: